 September is Life Insurance Awareness Month

 In support of the Life Insurance Awareness Month (LIAM) campaign, LIMRA has put together facts, charts, and other resources - including the video mentioned above - in one place to help the media as they cover this important campaign`.
-To view these resources, please visit our 2018 LIAM landing page.
+To view these resources, please visit our LIAM page.